 - Provide a place for the Pack to meet.

 - Serve as a link between the Pack and the chartered organization, making sure the Pack functions within the mission of the Boy Scouts of America and within the mission of the chartered organization.

 - Make sure the Pack charter is renewed on time annually.

 - Work with the Cubmaster to deliver a quality, year-round program to the youth and their families.

 - Purchase equipment as necessary and maintain it.

 - Encourage all adults in the Pack to obtain the appropriate training for their positions.

-- Work with local Boy Scout troops, especially any troop under the same chartered organization, to provide a smooth transition for youth crossing from Cub Scouts to Boy Scouts.
+- Work with local Scouts BSA Troops, especially any troop under the same chartered organization, to provide a smooth transition for youth crossing from Cub Scouts to Scouts BSA.